Awards & Submissions

 This award recognises outstanding mentorship provided by a researcher funded by Science Foundation Ireland.

-The mentor must be a Principal Investigator (PI), Funded investigator (FI) or a contract research staff member (postdoc/research fellow) funded by an SFI award that was active during 2018/2019.
+The mentor must be a Principal Investigator (PI), Funded investigator (FI) or a contract research staff member (postdoc/research fellow) funded by an SFI award that was active at the time of submission of nomination.

 The mentor must be nominated for the SFI Mentorship Award by two or more individuals, one of which is, or has been, mentored by the nominee.
 Separate nominations must be submitted.
 Self-nominations will not be accepted.